porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms.md

 **Only ask for information that is really needed from the user.**
   Not only will the user be more likely to fill our the form, but you also preserve the user from cognitive load (especially on mobile devices).
 The shorter the form, the better the completion time – and the better the conversion rate.

 **Start with fields that are easy to fill in.**
   Keep the hurdle for the user low to fill out the complete form by providing easy-to-fill-out fields first.
 Good example: Start with name and e-mail before asking for the credit card number.

 **Pre-fill or auto-detect as much as possible.**
-  We already know some information about the user, like name, country or e-mail adress, for example?
+  We already know some information about the user, like name, country or e-mail address, for example?
 Perfect!
 Pre-fill the form with this information in order to make it easier for the user to fill in the form.

 ### Your form should be intuitive